averagehuman/doc-javanotes/en/4/index.rst

 subroutines.
 In this way, very complex programs can be built up step- by-step, where each step in the construction is reasonably simple.

-As mentioned in `Section3.8`_, subroutines in Java can be either static or non-static.
+As mentioned in :doc:`Section 3.8</3/s8>`, subroutines in Java can be either static or non-static.
 This chapter covers static subroutines only.
 Non-static subroutines, which are used in true object-oriented programming, will be covered in the next chapter.